Suzanna-Linn/slua/docs/beta.md

 <table><tr><td>
 <pre class="language-sluab"><code class="language-sluab">-- SLua Beta

+function someThing()
     -- stop the timer, in case that it was set,
--- to be sure not to duplicate it lltimers.off(timer) lltimers.on(15, timer)
+    -- to be sure not to duplicate it lltimers.off(timer)
+    lltimers.on(15, timer)
     -- some code here
     lltimers.off(timer)
+end

 -- timer() is not an event, this is a user function function timer()